shanf2/BackyardBuddies/README.md

 # BackyardBuddies
 Backyard Buddies Capstone Project

-You will need to run: pip install django
+You will need to run:
+  - pip install django
+  - pip install django-crispy-forms

 To Run Local Webserver:
 1. Navigate to BackyardBuddies folder location in the python terminal